OfficeDev/Office-IT-Pro-Deployment-Scripts/README.md

 The software is licensed “as-is.” under the [MIT License](https://github.com/OfficeDev/Office-IT-Pro-Deployment-Scripts/blob/master/LICENSE).

-## Do you have Systems Center Configuration Manager?
+## Do you have System Center Configuration Manager?
 You can automate the configuration of ConfigMgr to deploy and manage your Office ProPlus environment using [Deploying Office ProPlus with Configuration Manager](https://github.com/OfficeDev/Office-IT-Pro-Deployment-Scripts/tree/master/Office-ProPlus-Deployment/Setup-CMOfficeDeployment)

 We also provide Office ProPlus specific reports.
 [Office ProPlus ConfigMgr Reports](https://github.com/OfficeDev/Office-IT-Pro-Deployment-Scripts/tree/master/Office-ProPlus-Management/Setup-CMOffice365ClientReports)